ErpNetDocs/tech/advanced/user-business-rules/index.md

 # User Business Rules

-User Business Rules are business rules which the user defines on his  own.
+These are business rules which a user defines on his own.
 They may be used to provide some kind of validation which is not available in the system business rules or to create working logic which is not currently available in the software.
 They may be registered on different layers - BackEnd and/or FrontEnd.
 The BackEnd means that the user business rule is processed on the server.
 A FrontEnd user business rule is processed in the client application.

-The user business  rule consist of the following information: "where?" "when?" and on "what conditions?" something ("what?") should happen.
+The user business rules consist of the following information: "where?", "when?", and on "what conditions?" something ("what?") should happen.

-The user business rules have the following information:
+They have the following information:

 - Code - unique code of the rule;
 - Name - the name of the user business rule;